 Endodontics - Certificate

-Endodontics is concerned with the morphology, physiology, and pathology of the human dental pulp and periradicular tissues.
-Its study and practice encompass the basic and clinical sciences including biology of the normal pulp, the etiology, diagnosis, prevention, and treatment of diseases and injuries of the pulp, and associated periradicular conditions.
+The study and practice of Endodontics encompasses the basic and clinical sciences including biology of the normal pulp, the etiology, diagnosis, prevention, and treatment of diseases and injuries of the pulp, and associated periradicular conditions.
 In addition, these specialists are involved in the use of magnification modalities and non-surgical and surgical endodontics treatment and retreatment.

 Application requirements include a DDS/DMD (or equivalent foreign dental degree), letters of recommendation, letter of motivation, resume, competitive class ranking, and passage of a national board exam (NBDE or INBDE).
 Graduates of a foreign dental school must submit Graduate Record Exam (GRE) scores if they cannot provide national board exam scores.